-Section references are to the Internal Revenue Code unless otherwise noted.
+Section references are to the Internal Revenue Code.

-Note: You can download forms and publications from the IRS Internet web site at www.irs.ustreas.gov.
+Note: You can download forms and publications from the IRS Internet Web Site at www.irs.gov.

 Who Must File

 If you are an alien individual, you must file Form 8843 to explain the basis of your claim that you can exclude days of presence in the United States for purposes of the substantial presence test because you: